 Hosting International Students during school breaks if students cannot travel home or are unable to make other accommodations is a great help to the school.
 Parents can volunteer to host for part or all of a school break.

 Opening Days Committee.
 Returning parents and students greet, direct, and assist new parents and students as they register during Saturday of Opening Days.
-Some support is needed a few days before Opening Days.
-Main opening day event is Saturday of opening weekend, with some additional minor support needed on Sunday for greeting returning students and families to campus.
-Saturday, September 1, 2018.
+Some support may also be needed a few days before Opening Days and on Sunday.

-Parent Mentors contact parents new to George School in the early fall to welcome them into the community and answer questions that may have arisen during the first few weeks of school.
+Mentors for New Parents contact parents new to George School in late summer and early fall to welcome them into the community and answer questions.

 Some on campus volunteer jobs may require a background check.
 The Parents Association Executive Committee will alert you if this is required of your position.